Do New Grad RNs Need a BSN?

 Job outlook & salary

 An RN with an associate’s degree is qualified for about 58 percent of available nursing-related jobs while a nurse with a BSN qualifies for 82 percent of those openings.
 The U.S. Bureau of Labor Statistics reports there are 2.8 million working RNs, 42 percent with BSNs and 38 percent with associate’s degrees.
-An RN with a BSN can earn more than an RN without the four-year degree, and the higher compensation often comes in the form of promotion to managerial roles.
+An RN with a BSN can earn more than an RN without a four-year degree, and the higher compensation often comes in the form of promotion to managerial roles.

 BSN improves core competencies